 Texas Department of Health, 1999 Severe Animal Attack and Bite Surveillance Summary.
 This document provides interesting details about severe dog bite accidents in Texas.

 Dog bite losses exceed $1 billion per year.
-In the past several years, there have been 30 to 35 fatal dog attacks in the USA annually.
-Each year, more than 350,000 dog bite victims are seen in emergency rooms, and approximately 850,000 victims receive medical attention.
+In 2018, 40 Americans were killed by dogs and 30 of the 40 were killed by pit bulls.
+Each year, more than 350,000 dog bite victims are seen in emergency rooms, and approximately 750,000 victims receive medical attention.
 Data that the CDC collected in the USA between 2001 and 2003 indicated there were 4.5 million dog bite victims per year, but that figure appears to be rising.

 For details and more information, see: